Physics-24/Motion1/docs/group-problems.md

 [Jump to this week's problems](#bottom)

 During scheduled class time, 8:10 am - 9:25 am on Tuesdays and Thursdays, you will be assigned into a group of 3 students to complete two Group Problems.
 One member of each group will submit a good copy of their group's solutions on Gradescope before 10am.
 You will receive a score for completing the problems and feedback from a grader.
-The score is based only on a good-faith effort by your group, not on getting the correct answer).
+The score is based largely on a good-faith effort by your group, not on getting the correct answer).
 Group problems are worth 10% of your total grade.

 ### In-class logistics